wangweiw4y4/miniboat/README.md

-# Miniboat Swarm
+# Project Description
+To validate our coordination algorithms in building dynamic infrastructure in large scale, we aim at developing a group of miniboats, which can coordinate to form infrastructures like floating bridges and stages to facilitate temporary activities on the water.

+## Install ACADO
-## If one download the miniboat code from github, you need to install the ACADO toolkit.
+ If one download the miniboat code from github, you need to install the ACADO toolkit.
 With ACADO toolkit installed, you can tune the MPC parameters as needed.
 Each time, after you change the MPC parameters, you need to run the following four commands to make the MPC parameters to take effects:
 ```
 catkin_make
 roslaunch roboat_acado export_mpc.launch
 catkin_make
 catkin_make
 ```
-Steps to install ACADO:
+**Steps to install ACADO:**
 --------------
 1. Install the prerequisites
     .. code-block:: bash